acamilo/CHDK-PTP-Java/Notes/jpgRemoteShootNotes.md

 # Remote Shoot Notes #

+The remote shoot works by hooking functions that write the JPEG to a file and instead dump it into memory (i think, based on looking at source) The first script sets up the hook and sends a timeout when reached will result in the hook removed.
+The next script takes the photo using the normal shoot() function and then pulls it over the USB.

 * >> Script STATUS packet (0x08)
 * << Reply 0x2001 (ok)
 * >> Execute Script